The Woman in Me (memoir): Commercial

 Before its release, The Woman in Me debuted atop the Amazon's best-selling "new release" books.
 Following its publication, it appeared on weekly book sales charts in multiple countries.
 In the United States, it sold 1.1 million copies in its first week.
 The sales figures include pre-orders, print sales, e-books, and audiobooks.
 The memoir became a number-one New York Times best-seller in its first week of release.
+The book also debuted at number one on the Publishers Weekly Bestseller List selling 417,947 units in its first week.
 On January 8, 2024, Publishers Weekly included the book in their top ten best-sellers list of 2023 with 908,000 printed copies sold in the US.
 As of January 11, 2024, The Woman in Me has sold over two million copies in the US.

+As of December 2025,The Woman in Me had sold over three million copies in the United States.

+By 2026, it was reported that The Woman in Me had sold over six million copies worldwide.

+Following the paperback release, the version debuted at #14 on the Paperback Nonfiction list of the New York Times bestseller list, later peaking at #9.

 In the United Kingdom, The Woman in Me sold 90,656 print copies in its first week, securing the top spot on the Official UK Top 50 chart.
 This achievement marks it as Simon & Schuster's quickest-selling title.
 It became the second best-selling memoir of 2023, only behind Spare by Prince Harry.
 The audio version also debuted at number one and sales through all print and digital versions combined reached 170,000 units.
 In Germany, the translated version of the book debuted at number one in the non-fiction category, whereas the English version started at number five on the same chart.
 Overall, it achieved sales of 120,000 copies.
 In France, the book debuted at the number one spots in the top large-format literature and top essay charts and reached sales of 15,000 copies.
 Worldwide, as of November 1, 2023, it sold an estimated amount of 2.4 million copies in print sales.
 Three months after its release, the memoir was deemed the "#1 listened to title on Spotify".